Ageratina adenophora: Distribution and habitat

 It is native to Mexico, but it is known in many other parts of the world as an introduced species and often a noxious weed.
 It has caused great economic loss in agriculture in southwestern China, and is threatening the native biodiversity there.
 It was first inadvertently introduced to Yunnan around 1940, and its rapid spread is due in part to its allelopathic competition with other plant species.
 It also a weed in Australia, where it was introduced to Sydney in 1904.
 It has spread along the coastline of New South Wales and southern Queensland.
 It is rated a Class 4 Noxious Weed under the NSW Noxious Weeds Act of 1993.

 Ageratina adenophora has also spread in Hawaii and the mainland United States, where it is recognised as a weed in ten states of the South and Southwest.

-Elsewhere it is an invasive species in many tropical and subtropical countries, including northeastern India, China, Sri Lanka, Nigeria, Southeast Asia, Australia, New Zealand, the Pacific Islands, the Canary Islands, Portugal (including the Azores and Madeira islands) and South Africa.
+Elsewhere it is an invasive species in many tropical and subtropical countries, including northeastern India, China, Sri Lanka, Nigeria, Southeast Asia, Australia, New Zealand, the Pacific Islands, the Canary Islands, some islands of Cabo Verde (it has been spotted on the island of Brava), Portugal (including the Azores and Madeira islands) and South Africa.

 The plant can spread vegetatively (i.e., the stems can sprout roots and grow upon contact with earth).
 The seed is also carried by the wind or water and readily colonises disturbed areas, such as fields and areas near human habitation.
 Seed may also be transported on animals and in soil.